 Select Literary Work if you are registering a nondramatic literary work.
-Literary Works include a wide variety of works such as fiction, nonfiction, poetry, textbooks, reference works, directories, catalogs, advertising copy, compilations of information, computer programs and databases*.
-Note: This category also includes an article published in a serial, but does not include an entire issue of a periodical or other serial.
+Literary Works include a wide variety of works such as fiction, nonfiction, poetry, textbooks, reference works, directories, catalogs, advertising copy, compilations of information, computer programs and databases.

 Select Work of the Visual Arts if you are registering a pictorial, graphic, or sculptural work.
 Visual Arts works include two-dimensional and three-dimensional works of fine, graphic, and applied art; photographs; prints and art reproductions, maps; technical drawings; and architectural works.